Wine Pairings Beyond Riesling

 How did I chose the wines?

-I am fortunate to have close friends from different cultures.
-Through them I’ve been able to experience their food and expand my understanding of ingredients unique to each cuisine.
-For our gatherings I am usually the one bringing the wine.
-I’m glad for this role because it has given me many opportunities to test out wine pairings.
+I’m fortunate to have close friends from different cultural backgrounds, which has allowed me to experience their cuisines and gain a deeper understanding of ingredients unique to each.
+At our gatherings, I’m usually the one bringing the wine—a role I appreciate because it has given me many opportunities to experiment with pairings.

 My thought process for this menu:

-1. I started out by looking at the ‘big picture’ of the menu: very spicy (chili paste), funky (fermented fish + shrimp sauce), salty/briny and lots of aromatics (fresh coconut, Thai Basil, lemon grass, and kefir limes).
+1. I started by looking at the big picture: the menu featured very spicy (chili paste), funky (fermented fish and shrimp sauce), salty/briny, and highly aromatic components (fresh coconut, Thai basil, lemongrass, and kaffir lime).

-2. I then ruled out grape varietals or styles that I knew would not work: avoided big reds (tannins + high alcohol) and overly ripe/big body whites or overly aromatic whites from warm climates (overwhelming aromatics + weighty).
+2. I ruled out grape varietals or styles that I knew wouldn’t work: big reds (tannins + high alcohol) and overly ripe, full-bodied whites or intensely aromatic whites from warm climates (which could be overwhelming).

-3. I focused on varietals that were aromatic (from relatively cooler climates) on the nose and could stand on their own (Pinot Grigio would have no chance).
+3. I focused on varietals that were aromatic (from relatively cooler climates), had enough structure to stand on their own, and wouldn’t be overpowered (Pinot Grigio wouldn’t stand a chance).

-4. For red wine I wanted light body and low tannins, medium acidity with some fruit, and no oak or very light touch on the oak.
+4. For reds, I wanted a light body, low tannins, medium acidity, some fruit, and little to no oak influence.

-5. Given that this dinner was not served in courses, I wanted every bottle of wine to work well with the various dishes on the table.
-I chose wines that did not “disrupt” the table.
+5. Since the dinner wasn’t served in courses, I needed every bottle to work well with the variety of dishes on the table.
+I chose wines that wouldn’t “disrupt” the meal.

-6. And absolutely NO RIESLING; not as a single varietal anyway.
-I wanted to make a point that there are plenty of options of wines to pair with cuisines throughout Asia that do not have to be Riesling.
+6. And absolutely no Riesling—at least, not as a single varietal.
+I wanted to make a point: there are plenty of fantastic wine pairings for cuisines throughout Asia that don’t have to default to Riesling.

 From left to right: